 As part of the offer, the Plus or Premier Beverage Package is included.
 However, some people travel with kids, or they might have a travel partner that doesn’t drink.

-First, if you book this offer and are traveling with someone underage, then they will automatically receive the non-alcoholic Coffee & Soda Package.
+First, if you book this offer and are traveling with someone underage, then they will automatically receive the Zero-Alcohol Package.
 This offers non-alcoholic drinks around the ship, including mocktails, energy drinks, soda, coffee, and teas.

 If someone is over 21 but doesn’t drink, then they will still receive the Premier Beverage Package that includes alcohol.
 One thing to keep in mind is that the package also includes tons of non-alcoholic beverages.
 So they can still get just about anything to drink on the ship that they want.